a-bateman/clips/lfs/README.md

 Intended to replace ls.

-Will compile and works as intended.
+Should compile and work as intended using c++17.